How to Deal With Executive Dysfunction at Work

 People with high executive functioning skills have an easier time dealing with everyday tasks.
 They can effectively start tasks, keep up with deadlines, and manage their time.
 Maintaining focus and keeping up with the demands of a busy job can be easier because their brains understand how to organize and prioritize.

-If someone has problems with executive function skills — or has what we might call low executive function or executive dysfunction — they can have a more difficult time with certain tasks.
+If someone has problems with executive function skills — or has what we might call executive dysfunction — they can have a more difficult time with certain tasks.

 For example, meeting deadlines may be difficult, their desks may be chaotic, and starting tasks at work may be a constant struggle.
 They are also more likely to get off track when distracted by co-workers or even unscheduled meetings.
-And it takes time for them to return to what they were doing.
-This can impact their productivity.
+According to a joint report by Qatalog and Cornell University, it can take people up to 9.5 minutes to get back into productive workflow after switching between digital apps — and that is for those who do not struggle with executive dysfunction.

 What high executive function skills look like: